ooni/oocrypto/README.md

 - [ ] ensure that `stdlibwrapper.go` correctly fills `tls.ConnectionState`
 in the `ConnStdlib.ConnectionState` method

+- [ ] use `./tools/compare.bash` to make sure the changes with respect
+to upstream are reasonable

 - [ ] `go build -v ./...` must succeed